Researchers around the world are looking at better ways to treat

 Clinical trials are looking at the genetic makeup of breast cancer cells before or during treatment.
 Researchers want to know if particular genes affect how well treatment works.
 And they want to know whether genetic testing can help doctors decide who should have particular types of treatment after surgery.

-Other drugs to stop breast cancer coming back
+Other treatment to stop breast cancer coming back

-Doctors are researching drugs that might lower the risk of breast cancer coming back or help women live longer.
+Doctors are researching treatment that might lower the risk of breast cancer coming back or help women live longer.
 Researchers are looking at:

 - metformin, which is a type of drug used to treat diabetes